Colorado Avalanche (6-3) at Minnesota Wild (5-4)

-TV: ESPN+, BSN+, BSWI+, ALT Stream live sports and exclusive originals on ESPN+.
+TV: NHLN, FS-North, FS-Wisconsin, Altitude Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Colorado Avalanche and Minnesota Wild meet Monday in NHL action at the Xcel Energy Center.
+The Colorado Avalanche and the Minnesota Wild meet in NHL action from the Xcel Energy Center on Sunday night.

 The Colorado Avalanche will try to build on a 5-1 beatdown of the Wild in their last matchup last time out.
 Nathan MacKinnon has 2 goals and a team-high 10 assists for his team-high 12 points while Mikko Rantanen and Cale Makar each have 10 points with Makar logging 10 assists of his own and Rantanen posting a team-high 7 goals.
 Samuel Girard and Andre Burakovsky each have 8 points with Girard logging 7 assists and Burakovsky owning 3 goals and 5 assists.
 Brandon Saad and Gabriel Landeskog each have 7 points and Nazem Kadri and Joonas Donskoi each have 6 points as well for the Avs.
 Phillip Grubauer’s seen the bulk of the workload for Colorado, going 6-2 on the year with a 1.75 GAA.